harshitha-batta/reflections_photography_website/README.md

 4. **Data Cleanup**: Added functionality to identify and clean orphaned data with the `cleanupOrphanedData.js` script.
 5. **Flash Notifications**: Implemented feedback notifications using the `flash.js` utility for a smoother user experience.
 6. **Responsive Design**: Ensured the application is responsive by designing modular **CSS files** for key pages like **login**, **gallery**, and **profile views**.
+7. **Like Functionality**: Users can like or unlike photos with a single click, featuring real-time updates to the like count.
+Non-logged-in users are shown a smooth popup notification for 3 seconds to sign in if they wish to like the photo.

 ---